 Types, Quality & How to Tell Good Hash from Bad

-When I first started working with hash at Stoops NYC, I was amazed by the rainbow of options available.
 Dry-sift hash ranges from loose, sandy kief to firmly pressed blocks, usually sporting colors from light tan to greenish-brown.
-Its quality can vary dramatically—from basic pressed kief to the coveted “full-melt” variety that seems to disappear completely when heated.
+Its quality can vary—from basic pressed kief to the coveted “full-melt” variety that seems to disappear completely when heated.

 Bubble hash has a distinctive granular texture, like brown sugar, with colors spanning from pale blonde (highest quality) to darker brown.
 Hash connoisseurs grade it on a six-star scale based on how cleanly it melts—six stars being the purest form with virtually no plant material.